Lucas-Marcel/libxmp-miniaudio-cli/README.md

 https://miniaud.io/docs/

-To understand more the appeal of trackers specially for game dev: https://www.youtube.com/watch?v=roBkg-iPrbw
+To understand more the appeal of trackers, specially for game dev: https://www.youtube.com/watch?v=roBkg-iPrbw